SUPPORTING INNOVATIVE COMPANIES WITH R&D TAX INCENTIVES

 If there's something you want to chat through, just pop your details on here and we'll line up one of our talented team to get back to you, Easy, peasy.

-Research & Development (R&D) tax credits are an HMRC incentive to reward the time and investment businesses put into creating or improving products, processes or services.
+Research & Development (R&D) tax relief claims are a core part of the support the CP Innovation team offer companies.
+It’s worth taking a look at the full range help that the team can provide to businesses.
+From Creative Tax Reliefs, Intellectual Property and Patent Box through to help accessing grants and business support.
+R&D tax relief is a government incentive to reward the time and investment businesses put into creating or improving products, processes or services.
 They encourage innovation.
-And they keep UK businesses and therefore our economy on the front foot.
+And they keep UK businesses and our economy on the front foot.

 WHAT IS RESEARCH AND DEVELOPMENT (R&D)?

 R&D is when businesses actively improve and develop new products and processes.
 It helps businesses remain competitive, launch new offerings, improve existing ones and make a profit.
 However, we’ve found R&D sounds too complex.
 Too much like rocket science.
 And it sets the bar too high in people’s minds about what qualifies and what doesn’t.

 We remove the misconceptions.
 And we’ll show you there’s a lot more to R&D tax credits than white coats, labs and innovation centres.
 Put simply, it comes down to two things:

 - You’ve made some changes to a product or manufacturing process, and

 - These changes were challenging, weren’t obvious or easy, and you weren’t sure how to do them from the off.

 So, if you’ve made changes that took some thought, some time and some testing – it’s time for us to talk.
 “R&D”, for tax relief purposes, is more than what you may think.